rach7777/monax-may/use_cases/bankers.md

 * [Real-time gross settlement systems](https://bankers.eris.industries/#/26).
 Clearing and settlement is a pretty straightforward application in our view.
 * [Securitisation and risk transfer](https://db.erisindustries.com/distributed%20business/2015/04/28/smart-securitisation/).
 * Asset creation and tracking and event control, as implemented by our friends over at [Everledger.io](http://www.everledger.io/smart_contracts).
+* [Decisionmaking](https://github.com/project-douglas/eris) such as bondholder or shareholder resolutions.
 * Task management and reputation management, as implemented by [Microwork](https://bitcoinmagazine.com/20313/microwork-io-uses-smart-contracts-coordinate-small-tasks-worldwide/).
 * A whole bunch of things we're working on behind the scenes which we can't talk about yet... but will in due course!